Bill Weld: Governor of Massachusetts (1991–1997)

-In 1994, Weld won reelection with 71% of the vote in the most one-sided gubernatorial contest in Massachusetts electoral history.
+In 1994, Weld won re-election by 921,740 votes in the most one-sided gubernatorial contest in Massachusetts electoral history.
 Weld carried all but five towns in the whole state, even carrying Boston.

 In 1995, Weld eulogized one of his longtime supporters, former Massachusetts House member Mary B. Newman, stating, "Mary Newman, for years the grande dame both of Cambridge and its Republican party, launched me in politics by serving as chair of my statewide campaign in 1978."

 Following his landslide victory as governor, Weld briefly considered running for the presidency in 1996.
+In 1996, after signing a conservation bill, he jumped fully clothed into the Charles River.

 Cabinet and administration

 1996 Senate election

 On November 30, 1995, Weld announced that he would challenge incumbent Democratic Senator John Kerry in the 1996 election.
 Weld, who was among the first reasonably well-funded Republican Senate candidates in Massachusetts since Edward Brooke was unseated in 1978, said of the race, "I've spent some time recently considering where I can do the most good for the people of Massachusetts, and right now the fights that matter most to the people of this state are in another arena, Congress."

 The race was covered nationwide as one of the most closely watched Senate races that year.
 Noted for how civil their respective campaigns were of one another, Kerry and Weld negotiated a campaign spending cap and agreed to eight separate debates leading up to the election.
 Though facing a traditional uphill battle in a state where Democrats outnumbered Republicans 3-to-1, and running the same year as the presidential election, Weld was a popular incumbent governor and polled even with Kerry throughout the election.

-In the end, Senator Kerry won re-election with 53 percent to Weld's 45 percent – the last seriously contested Senate race in Massachusetts until the special election for Ted Kennedy's seat in 2010.
+In the end, Kerry won re-election by 191,508 votes, the last seriously contested Senate race in Massachusetts until the special election for Ted Kennedy's seat in 2010.
 Notably, President Bill Clinton won Massachusetts in 1996 with 61.5% of the vote.